Goekdeniz-Guelmez/mlx-lm-lora/README.md

 - **XPO**: Extended Preference Optimization
 - **RLHF**: Reinforcement Learning from Human Feedback

+## Other Features

+**Synthetic Dataset Creation:**

+- **SFT**: Create a synthetic sft dataset using a teacher model
+- **Preference**: Create a synthetic preference dataset using a base and a teacher model

+**Training Your Custom Preference Model:**
+- You can now train a custom prefenrce model for online preference training

 ## 📓 Example Notebooks

 - [🧪 LoRA Fine-Tuning (SFT)](examples/custom_sft_lora.ipynb) – Shows how to fine-tune a model using LoRA on a standard SFT dataset.